-This Aboriginal design silk dress is one of the Indigenous design prints being translated from the artwork of Gija artist Lindsay Malay.
-We assure you of the quality of all our silk dresses.
+This Aboriginal design dress is one of the and indigenous design prints being translated from Indigenous artwork to be part of our designer women’s clothes and silk dresses.

 - Slip-on with Back Neck Closure